🌺Hawaiian Studies

 Poke Preparation

-• Cultural adaptation shows how Hawaiian cuisine incorporated new influences while maintaining core principles
+• Cultural adaptation shows how Hawaiian cuisine incorporated new influences (soy sauce, sesame oil, chili pepper) while maintaining the core principle of honoring fresh, quality ingredients

 Lūʻau (Traditional Feast)

-• Hospitality embodied—the feast demonstrates hoʻokipa (welcoming) through abundant food sharing
+• Hospitality embodied: the feast demonstrates hoʻokipa (welcoming) through abundant food sharing with guests

-• Signature dishes like kālua pig (earth-oven cooked), poi, and haupia (coconut pudding) showcase traditional cooking methods
+• Signature dishes like kālua pig (cooked in an imu, an underground earth oven), poi, laulau (pork and fish wrapped in taro and ti leaves), and haupia (coconut pudding) showcase traditional cooking methods

-• Community celebration marks important occasions, reinforcing social bonds through shared eating
+• Community celebration marks important occasions like births, achievements, and gatherings, reinforcing social bonds through shared eating

 Healing & Conflict Resolution